Joel Seligman is resigning, and Richard Feldman is taking his place.

 He ended his email saying that “there will be more opportunities for me to express this sentiment in the coming weeks, but for now, let me simply say, once again, ‘Thank you.’”

-Features Editor David Schildkraut contributed reporting to this piece.
+Features Editor Lumi Schildkraut contributed reporting to this piece.